Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

   Click this button to return to the previous step.

-Step 4: Select additional data
+### Step 4: Select additional data

+*DataHub Exporter > Exports > Select export definition > Tab Data sources > Click an exporter definition > Click the CONTINUE button to step 4*

+*DataHub Exporter > Exports > Select export definition > Tab Data sources > Click the CONTINUE button to step 4*

 ![Select additional data](../../Assets/Screenshots/EDI/UserInterface/SelectAdditionalData.png "[Select additional data]")

+Use this step to enter additional data such as the limit of line items to be output.

 - *Limit*
-   If you currently specify the header definition settings: Enter the maximum number of positions that you want to output per message.
+   If you currently specify the header definition settings: Enter the maximum number of line items that you want to output per message.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The wizard window is closed.